Amplitude recursions with an extra marked point: Examples

-As a first example, let us calculate the two-point one-loop string correction.
-This correction is non-trivial only, if we treat the Mandelstam variables $s_{ij}$ as independent parameters of the integrals, which do not satisfy any constraints like the ones imposed by momentum conservation.
-The two-point string-correction is given by the integral \cite{Mafra:2019xms}
+As a first example, let us calculate the two-point one-loop string correction up to order $o^\oneloop_\mmax=2$ in $\ap$.
+While all essential steps are noted in this subsection, several lengthy details are outsourced to \appref{app:2point}.
+The two-loop correction is non-trivial only, if the Mandelstam variables $s_{ij}$ are treated as independent parameters of the integrals, which do not satisfy any constraints like momentum conservation.
+The two-point configuration\hyp{}space integral reads \cite{Mafra:2019xms}

 where $\tilde{s}_{13}$ is the Mandelstam variable associated to the loop momentum.
 Since the integral requires two vertex insertion points, the appropriate genus-one Selberg integral with an extra insertion point $z_2$ is of length $L=3$ and the insertion points are ordered as